Sarah Perry: Career

+Her 2025 book Death of an Ordinary Man was longlisted for the 2026 Women's Prize for Non-Fiction.

 Novels

 After Me Comes the Flood

 Perry's debut novel, After Me Comes the Flood, was released in 2014 by Serpent's Tail, receiving high praise from reviewers including those of The Daily Telegraph and The Guardian.
 The novel tells the story of a man named John Cole who wanders into a strange world while seeking out his brother amidst a drought.
 John Burnside, writing for The Guardian, called it "extraordinary" and "a remarkable debut".

 The Essex Serpent

 Her second novel, The Essex Serpent, was also published by Serpent's Tail, in 2016.
 Inspired by the myth of a sea serpent on the Essex coast, it tells the story of a Victorian widow, Cora Seaborne, and the friends who surround her after the death of her bullying husband.
 Cora is intrigued and compelled by the possibility of the serpent's return, but clashes with the local vicar, William Ransome, who is determined to lay superstition to rest in his rural parish.

 The novel is again written in a gothic style, and explores themes of goodness, friendship, superstition, and love and once again received positive reviews; John Burnside, quoted on the book's cover, writes: "Had Charles Dickens and Bram Stoker come together to write the great Victorian novel, I wonder if it would have surpassed The Essex Serpent?
 No way of knowing, but with only her second outing, Sarah Perry establishes herself as one of the finest fiction writers working in Britain today."

 The Essex Serpent was nominated in the Novel category for the 2016 Costa Book Awards and was named Waterstones Book of the Year 2016.
 It was placed on the long list for the 2017 Baileys Women's Prize for Fiction.
 It was adapted for a limited series on Apple TV+ in 2022.